By-Laws

 INDEMNIFICATION

-Indemnification: Any person who was or is a director or officer of the Club or who, while a director or officer of the Club, is or was serving at the Club’s request as a director, officer, partner, trustee, employee, or agent of another entity, may be indemnified by the Club against all liabilities and expenses reasonably incurred by him or her arising out of or in connection with any threatened, pending, or completed civil action, arbitration, mediation, administrative proceeding, criminal prosecution, and investigatory action pursuant to D.C.
+Section 6.01 Indemnification: Any person who was or is a director or officer of the Club or who, while a director or officer of the Club, is or was serving at the Club’s request as a director, officer, partner, trustee, employee, or agent of another entity, may be indemnified by the Club against all liabilities and expenses reasonably incurred and arising out of or in connection with any threatened, pending, or completed civil action, arbitration, mediation, administrative proceeding, criminal prosecution, and investigatory action pursuant to D.C.
 Code Title 29, Chapter 4, Subchapter VI, Part E.

-Insurance: The Board may adopt a resolution authorizing the purchase and maintenance of insurance on behalf of any agent of the Club against any liability asserted against or incurred by the agent in such capacity or arising out of the agent's status as such, whether or not the Club would have the power to indemnify the agent against that liability under the provisions of this Article VI; provided, however, that the Club shall not have the power to purchase and maintain such insurance to indemnify any agent of the Corporation where such indemnification would be prohibited by law.
+Section 6.03 Insurance: The Board may authorize the purchase and maintenance of insurance on behalf of any agent of the Club against any liability asserted against or incurred by the agent in such capacity or arising out of the agent's status as such, whether or not the Club would have the power to indemnify the agent against that liability under the provisions of this Article VI.

 ARTICLE VII